lowRISC/sonata-system/doc/architecture/fpga.md

 This is written in a hardware description language.
 Although it is considered hardware it can be reprogrammed because of the FPGA, which is why it has a separate section from the physical board design.

+The FPGA image is parameterizable to enable custom setups.
+It should be easy, for example, to change the number of UART, SPI and I2C instances.
+We will provide pre-built images for common configurations.

 ## Interoperate

 For the interoperable requirement, we need to make sure our hardware design can interact with that of OpenTitan Earl Grey.
-Since OpenTitan Earl Grey uses a TileLink Uncached Lightweigh (TL-UL) bus, we use the same in the Sonata system to ease designing a bridge interface.
+Since OpenTitan Earl Grey uses a TileLink Uncached Lightweight (TL-UL) bus, we use the same in the Sonata system to ease designing a bridge interface.

-Another part of the Sonata system is an finite state machine (FSM) that controls the boot flow of CHERIoT Ibex.
-Initially this FSM will control how the CHERIoT Ibex boots from ROM.
-The boot control interface that this FSM uses should be designed in such a way that it can eventually be controlled and driven by OpenTitan Earl Grey.

 ## Hardware IP blocks

 To support all the peripherals that are on the FPGA boards, we need corresponding hardware IP blocks for Ibex to be able to interact with them:
 - I2C for QWIIC
 - SPI for the LCD screen and ethernet